Avengers: The Initiative: Second recruit group

 Several new Initiative recruits arrive at Camp Hammond, including Ant-Man (Eric O'Grady), Crusader (Z'Reg), Melee, Geldoff, Dragon Lord (Tako Shamara), Geiger, Red Nine, and Diamondback.
 These recruits will mainly be trained by the instructor Taskmaster.

 The results of the previous cloning's of MVP impressed Initiative administrators enough to fill places within the Fifty State Initiative with further clones of MVP.

 Killed in Action

-A new Michael Van Patrick clone is fitted with the Tactigon, Armory's former alien weapon, but goes on a rampage throughout the base under the new name "KIA" seeking revenge for MVP's death.
+A new clone of Michael Van Patrick is fitted with the Tactigon, Armory's former alien weapon, but goes on a rampage throughout the base under the new name "KIA", seeking revenge for MVP's death.
 The KIA clone causes destruction, killing Dragon Lord (Tako Shamara), Trauma (who is later revealed to have survived) and Van (one of the Scarlet Spiders).
 KIA also caused injury to many initiative trainees and staff like Thor Girl, Gauntlet, Constrictor and Crusader.
 He also killed eight S.H.I.E.L.D. agents on his rampage.
 He is eventually subdued when Cloud 9 uses the knowledge of Michael Van Patrick's crush on her to kiss him and fill him with gas.
 The reformed New Warriors and New Avengers can subdue him and mind wipe him with a device from Baron Von Blitzschlag.